marshmatter/voids-discord-bot/README.md

 This will delete an added warning ID.

-/clearwarnings
+/removewarnings

-This will clear all warnings for a user just in case a warning has been sent by accident.
+This will remove all warnings for a user just in case a warning has been sent by accident.

 /startchallenge